meatnordrink/uplift-blog/_posts/2019-11-19-directories-of-therapists.md

 permalink: /directories-to-find-a-therapist
 ---

 Finding a therapist in your area, that you can afford and is taking patients, can sometimes be difficult.
-Here are a few websites with good, comprehensive listing that can help in your search.
+Here are a few websites with good, comprehensive listings that can help in your search.

 You can also ask your doctor for a referral.
 They likely know the therapists available in the area, and can help you find one that will meet your needs.